tigp/frontend-project-lvl1/README.md

 ## Discription

 Brain Games is a console game including 5 games.
-In each game your should answer on three questions correctly.
+In each game your should answer correctly on three questions.

 ### Games:
 - Calculator
 - Progression
 - Even or Odd number
-- Find the Largest Common Divisor
+- Find the Greatest Common Divisor
 - Is it prime number or not

 ### Setup